 - It requires sun to recharge batteries; however, some models offer USB recharging.

-- Overall brightness is limited
+- Overall brightness is limited, these are for creating a mood.

 - Could stop working on multiple cloudy days